How to Save Money with this Premium Budgeting App

 Is YNAB Safe?
 Security, Privacy, and Trust Explained

-YNAB reports using bank-grade encryption (AES-256), multi-factor authentication, and account syncing through third-party aggregators.
+YNAB reports using strong encryption, multi-factor authentication, and third-party aggregators for account syncing.

-Protection level depends on your underlying bank or financial institution, not on YNAB itself.
+Protection depends on your underlying bank or brokerage, not on YNAB itself.

 What users tend to like